 I mean it seems lately like cops can kill black people and nothing happens, they’re good at that, and we don’t hear much about the good cops standing up against it (when they do they are attacked by organizations like The Fraternal Order of Police), but they can’t do a little leg work when someone is actually trying to take advantage of them?

-This is worse than selling single cigarettes without a license to people who are so poor that they can only afford one cigarette.
+This is worse than selling single cigarettes without a license to people who are so poor that they can only afford one cigarette, for which a man was killed by police.
 I want to like cops, I do.
 That’s all I’m saying.